PAL

 s.
 XIII2 (f.
 224rb: ‘Explicit liber presens anno salutis incarnationis domini Ihesu Christi MoCCo66, 12 die mensis Novembris.
 Constat pro scriptura 62 fl.
 Florentinorum’, this note has been added by what seems to be a later hand, but 1266 is a plausible date for the MS).

-Parchment, 225 f., several neat hands, decorated initials throughout.
+Parchment, 225 f., two or three alternating neat hands, one of which copied f.
+1-167, decorated initials throughout.

 Astrology and astronomy: Alcabitius, Introductorius (1ra-20rb); short astronomical and astrological chapters ‘Pictagoras vir animi sagax scripsit a terra usque ad Lunam 126000 stadiorum… Cometes est stella que a plerisque peritis… Cum fuerit Luna cum Capite vel Cauda in uno signo… Ad inveniendum dyametrum terre sic procede…’ (20rb-20vb); Pseudo-Thebit Bencora, De motu octave spere (21ra-23rb); astrolabe ‘De inventione azimuth.
 Possunt autem azimuth hoc modo fieri…’ (23rb-23vb); ‘Potest zodiacus dividi in gradus et signa et in minores partes per declinationem…’ (24ra-24va); John of London, star table for 1246 in Paris (25r); drawings of an astrolabe (25v-26v); Ptolemaica (27ra-29vb); Sacrobosco, Algorismus (29vb-34vb); Robert Grosseteste, De sphera (34vb-41ra); Hermes, Centiloquium (41va-43vb); Robert Grosseteste, Compotus (43vb-62r); Liber de motibus planetarum (62va-66vb); canons of Toledan tables (67ra-84ra); Thebit Bencora, De recta imaginatione spere et circulorum eius diversorum (84ra-85rb); table 1232-1998 ‘Tabula ad inveniendum annos Arabum per annos domini Ihesu Christi’ with canon (85v); Toledan tables with canons (86r-157va), including ascension tables for Toulouse (96r-97v); ‘Cum sint due signorum distinctiones, una secundum coniunctionem…’ (157vb-159v); Theorica planetarum Gerardi (160ra-166ra); ‘Sciendum est quod planetarum quidam sunt benevoli, quidam malevoli…’ (166rb-167vb); Robertus Anglicus, Quadrans vetus (168ra-173ra); Sem filius Haym, Capitulum in narratione Saturni quid accidat in mundo (173ra-174ra); Gergis, De significatione septem planetarum in domibus (174ra-177ra); Pseudo-Messahallah, De compositione astrolabii (177va-189vb); Canones super tabulas Humeniz philosophi summi Egiptiorum, tables (190r-204v) and canons (205ra-208ra); Campanus of Novara, De quadrante (208ra-211ra); ‘Notandum quod principatus planetarum in conceptione humana…’ (211ra-213ra); ‘Cupientibus fructum planetarum primo scire oportet…’ (213ra-215vb); table: elections from the aspects of the Moon with the other planets (216r); Robert Grosseteste (?), De impressionibus aeris (216vb-220ra); Roger of Hereford, De quatuor partibus iudiciorum astronomie (220ra-224rb); scattered notes by several late medieval hands (224v-225v).